Fiat CR.32: Hungary

 During the short conflict against Yugoslavia, fought in April 1941, the MKHL lost three CR.32s and, on 6 May 1941, the Hungarian Air Force still had 69 Fiat CR.32s on line.
 In June 1941, when the Kingdom of Hungary declared war on the Soviet Union, the CR.32 fighter equipped two of the units that supported the Hungarian Army on the Eastern Front: 1./I Group of 1st Fighter Wing, based in Szolnok, and 2./I Group, of 2nd Fighter Wing, based at Nyíregyháza.

 On 29 June, the first aerial combat over Hungary took place, when seven Tupolev SB-2 bombers attacked the railway station at Csap and were intercepted by the Fiat CR.32s from 2/3 Fighter squadron.
 The Fiat biplanes shot down three of the raiders while incurring no loss to themselves.

 Following the acquisition of newer fighters, including the Fiat CR.42 and Reggiane Re.2000, the remaining Hungarian CR.32s were relegated being used for training missions only.

+South Africa

+A CR-32 was captured intact at Addis Adaba, made flyable and was sent to Zwartkop Air Station in August 1941.
+The CR-32 went on a public tour and then joined 6 Squadron in April 1942, serving as a hack.
+In November 1942 the plane was transferred to the Natal University Air Training Squadron, eventually being scrapped in 1945.